Conditionally monotone independence I: Independence, additive convolutions and related convolutions: Cumulants for a general convolution

-Only in this section, we denote by $r_n(\mu)$ general cumulants, not only the monotone cumulants.
+Only in this section, $r_n(\mu)$ denote general cumulants, not only the monotone cumulants.

-To define cumulants related to deformed convolutions in the section \ref{Cumulants}, we consider what are cumulants of a convolution product.
-We have clarified three axioms of cumulants in \cite{H-S} for random variables; however, we need more general axioms in terms of convolutions which include many examples in Section \ref{Cumulants}.

-Results in this section is quite general and will be useful to study other convolutions which do not appear in this paper.
+To define cumulants for deformed convolutions in the section \ref{Cumulants}, we consider what are cumulants of a convolution product.
+We have clarified three axioms of cumulants in \cite{H-S} for random variables; however, we need more general axioms to treat convolutions appearing in Sections \ref{Sec4}, \ref{Sec5}.
+Results in this section are quite general and will be applicable to other convolutions which do not appear in this paper.

 Let $\Box$ be a convolution defined on $\pmo$.
 We shall treat convolutions which are not necessarily commutative for the later applications.
 All results in this section hold for both $\pmo$ and $\pc$ , except for Theorem \ref{add1}.
 Then we use the set $\pmo$ mainly. \begin{definition} (1) We define recursively $\nu ^{\Box n} := \nu \Box \nu ^{\Box n-1}$ for $\nu \in \pmo$. $\Box$ is said to be power associative if $\nu^{\Box (n + m)} = \nu^{\Box n} \Box \nu^{\Box m}$ for all $m$, $n \geq 0$. \end{definition}